 If you’re wondering does everyone have wisdom teeth, the answer might surprise you.
-Wisdom teeth are a common concern among many people, but they’re actually present in less than half of the population in the United States and Canada around 30% of people in both countries have developed wisdom teeth during adolescence or adulthood.
+Wisdom teeth are a common concern among many people, but they’re actually present in less than half of the population in the United States and Canada around 30% of people in both countries have developed wisdom teeth during adolescence.
 Understanding how this happens can help you decide whether you need to schedule an appointment with your dentist in order to have them removed, so keep reading to learn more about wisdom teeth!

 The history of wisdom teeth

 For centuries, people have been born with wisdom teeth, and for just as long, they’ve been struggling to find a way to get rid of them.
 In fact, the first recorded removal of wisdom teeth dates back to 915 AD.
 But it wasn’t until the late 1800s that dentists began routinely removing them.
 And now, in the 21st century, it’s estimated that around 85% of people have their wisdom teeth removed.
 So what’s the deal with these teeth?
 Why do we have them?
 Is there a reason why some don’t have them?
 Do they pose any danger to our health if left alone?
 And if so, how can we prevent complications from happening?
 Let’s find out!

 Some scientists believe that because ancient man didn’t always chew food thoroughly, wisdom teeth may have evolved as extra chewing surfaces.

 It’s a common belief that everyone has wisdom teeth, but that’s not actually true!
 Only about 60% of the population is born with them.
 So if you don’t have wisdom teeth, you’re in the majority.
 And even if you do have them, it doesn’t mean they’ll come in properly.
 Up to 40% of people who are born with wisdom teeth never get their wisdom teeth because there’s not enough room for them to grow and develop properly.